Do I need to write backwards? No. The specially designed camera flips your image.

 Can I use eGlass without a computer?
-No, eGlass requires a PC, Mac or Chromebook to flip and display the camera image so that writing appears correctly for the viewers.
+No, eGlass requires a PC or Mac to flip and display the camera image so that writing appears correctly for the viewers.

 Can I use eGlass for face-to-face instruction?
 Yes, but you’ll have to display the eGlass image on your classroom display so that the writing appears correctly.
 Simply use an HDMI cable to connect the computer being used to run the eGlassFusion software to your interactive whiteboard, interactive flat panel, projector or other display.